 RS Components is an e-commerce giant receiving over one million daily hits on the UK site alone.
 It has a catalogue of over 500,000 products sold through 70 international websites.

 To bring an 80 year old company into the 21st Century while championing and integrating user-centred work practices into its DNA.

 With the amount of traffic already on the website, it was easy to quickly identify and monitor pain points and problem areas.
 Using A-B testing, quick fixes were devised and implemented using Agile methodologies.
 All the information gathered while doing this, served as a starting point to conceptualise the new solution.
 Through user research, workshops and guerrilla testing, the UX team started shaping the interface.

 A live design system was created using Brad Frost’s atomic design principles.
 It was devised to be in constant evolution, reflecting ongoing UX research.
 It acted as a central point of reference for developers, stakeholders and the UX team.
 It was hosted online and contained interactive samples and specification for all the UI components.
 Responsive high-fidelity prototypes could be easily made directly from the design system, enabling the UX team to quickly test different approaches and ideas.

-The responsive solutions strived to deliver an interface with a minimum number of breakpoints, keeping content as fluid as possible to accommodate every possible viewport.
+The responsive solution strived to deliver an interface with a minimum number of breakpoints, keeping content as fluid as possible to accommodate every current and future viewport.

 Due to the technical nature of the site and the fact that it served over 70 different markets, numerous icons depicting product features such as screw-head shapes were created.
-This resolved a lot of the challenges caused by localisation as character count for many product specifications could be universally reduced to one.
+This resolved many of the challenges caused by localisation, as character count for many product specifications could be universally reduced to one.

 Interactions played a big part on the interface, providing subtle cues and guiding the user through their journey.
 Whether simple hover states or animated micro-interactions, their existence was always considered and devised to enhance and ease the experience.